German Club, Sydney: Club premises

 By December 1916, the club had entirely closed and the premises were put up for sale.
-After a protracted sale process, in April 1917 the club became the home of the Highland Society of New South Wales.
-The Highland Society remained there until December 1932 when the former club premises were again sold to the Commonwealth Wool and Produce Company Ltd. The former club house was eventually demolished in 1947 when it was resumed by the City of Sydney in a road expansion scheme in the CBD.
+After a protracted sale process, in April 1917 the club became the home of the Highland Society of New South Wales, which undertook some minor alteration in 1921.
+The Highland Society remained there until December 1932 when the former club premises were again sold to the Commonwealth Wool and Produce Company Ltd, which undertook substantial alterations to the interior in 1933 to accommodate their offices.
+The former club house was eventually demolished in 1947 when it was resumed by the City of Sydney in a road expansion scheme in the CBD.
 Many of the traditions of the German Club were continued by its sister club since 1883, the Concordia Club, which today also goes by the secondary name of Deutscher Verein (DV; "German Club").